Playground biometrics demo BioID home page

 cert-manager.io/cluster-issuer: letsencrypt

-name: portal-tls
+name: ingress-portal

 namespace: bws